Timbobeek/Arduino-Voice-Recognition-Project/README.md

  Additional?\

  -Maybe see if I can make the mechanism do other things, such as light a built-in bulb blink\
- -Attach multiple legs and make a robot move on voice!
+ -Attach multiple legs and make a robot move on voice (Arduino-Voice-Recognition-Project 2.0)!